 My latest acquisition is a wooden 6x9 field camera from the 1890s.
 It's a stereo camera with two lenses from Balbreck ainé.

-The Glyphoscope was a stereo camera using glass plates, developed by the famous manufacturer Jules Richard from Paris.
+The Glyphoscope was a stereo camera using glass plates, developed by Jules Richard from Paris.
 It was a compact, simple and affordable camera that could also serve as a stereoscope.